aboutcode-org/scancode.io/docs/introduction.rst

 If the answer is "no" to all of the above, which is a valid scenario e.g. when you are doing small-scale analysis, ScanPipe may provide only limited benefit for you.

-The first set of available pipelines help automate the analysis of Docker "container" images and virtual machine (VM) disk images that often harbor comprehensive software stacks from an operating system with its kernel through system and application packages to original and custom applications.
+The first set of available pipelines helps automate the analysis of Docker "container" images and virtual machine (VM) disk images that often harbor comprehensive software stacks from an operating system with its kernel through system and application packages to original and custom applications.